pour-le-hommes/myPM/README.md

-# Image Integration with CTk and Gemini
+# Retrieval Augmented Generation with CTk and Groq

 ```mermaid
 graph TD